roccogb/portfolio/README.md

 # Portfolio
-My first portfolio made mainly with js and other technologies
+My first portfolio made with js, html and css